Paul-HenryP/Simplify-browser-extension/README.md

 - Open a website you want to summarize.
 - **Make sure you are logged into your ChatGPT account on your browser or just open it in a different tab.**
 - Use the extension while on the article tab.
+- The extension will automatically filter out unnecessary content and display a summarized version of the website.

+## Future development ideas:

+- Customize the summarization settings by clicking on the settings icon within the extension popup.

 ## Features